budryerson/TFMini-Plus_python/README.md

 <hr />

 ### Python module Commands
-`begin( port, rate)` passes a serial port name and a baud rate to the module and returns a boolean value indicating whether serial data is available.
+`begin( port, rate)` passes the serial port name and baud rate of the host device to the module and returns a boolean value indicating whether serial data is available.
 The function also sets a public one-byte `status` or error code.
-Status codes are defined in the module's header file.
+Status codes are defined in the module's header `_h.py` file.

 The `getData()` function reads a serial data frame from the device and extracts the three measuremnent data values.
 It sets the `status` error code byte and returns a boolean value indicating 'pass/fail'.
 If no serial data is received or no header sequence (`0x5959`) is detected within one (1) second, the function sets an appropriate `status` error code and 'fails'.
 Given the asynchronous nature of the device, the serial buffer is flushed before reading and the `frame` and `reply` data arrays are zeroed out to delete any residual data.
 This helps with valid data recognition and error discrimination.